marcobambini/gravity/README.md

 * built-in JSON serializer/deserializer

 ## Credits
 **Gravity** has been developed from scratch for the <a href="http://creolabs.com" target="_blank">Creo</a> project in order to offer an easy way to write portable code for the iOS and Android platforms.
-For closures implementation inspirations come from the excellent <a href="http://www.lua.org" target="_blank">Lua</a> programming language.
-For fibers and some portions of the garbage collector my gratitude should come to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
+For closures implementation inspirations come from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language.
+For fibers and some portions of the garbage collector my gratitude should go to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.

 ## Documentation